-Apple’s News app is AWESOME –-if you know how to use it!
+Apple’s News app is AWESOME – if you know how to use it!
 Here are some essential tips you need to know.

-One of the best apps included in iOS 12 is Apple’s News app.
-The app has been around since iOS 10, but in the most recent release of the OS, it got a big update.
-Yet because it’s one of iOS’s many “stock” apps, most people delete it without ever trying it or simply relegate it to a wayward folder on the home screen.
+Yet because the News app is one of iOS’s many “stock” apps, many people delete it without ever trying it or simply relegate it to a wayward folder on the home screen.
 But as someone who loves the News app, I’m going to say those people are making a mistake.

 News is a terrific app–once you know how to tailor it to your interests and use all of the hidden features within it.
 In this article, we’ll cover those hidden features and customizations.
-However, do keep in mind that News is only available to people in the US, UK, and Australia at the moment, so if you have an iOS device in a country other than those three, you’ll not find News on that device for the time being.
+And keep in mind, these tips are for the Apple News app in iOS 16 and later, which is the current version of iOs as of the time of this writing.

 When you first launch the news app you’ll be presented with fairly generic news categories and current affairs.
 While this beginner’s collection of stories is great, News becomes much more interesting (and addictive) once you tell the app what kind of things and publications you are interested in.
 Thankfully, Apple makes personalizing your News feed pretty easy.

-On the Following screen type the publication or topic you want to follow into the search bar and then tap the heart icon next to the result to follow it.
+- On the Following screen, type the channel or topic you want to follow into the search bar and then tap the plus icon next to its search result to follow it.
 That topic or channel will now appear in your News feed.

 Sometimes News will show you recommended topics based on your Safari web browsing history.
 You may not have known you were so interested in the topic–or may have just forgotten to manually follow it in News–so Apple built a way into the News app that allows you to quickly tell the app that you want to see more stories like the one it suggests you read.
 It puts these stories under a “For You” topic header on the Today screen.

 This is one of my favorite features in the News app.
 The app allows you to save stories for offline reading.
-This is immensely useful when you are on the tube or have a long plane flight.
-News’ ability to save stories for offline reading means you can read them anywhere–even without an Internet connection.
+This is immensely useful when you have a long plane flight.
+Apple News’ ability to save stories for offline reading means you can read them anywhere–even without an Internet connection.
 To save a story for offline reading:

 - On the Today screen, simply swipe the story to the left so it moves partially offscreen.
-Behind it, you’ll see three buttons: Love Story (heart), Share, and Save (bookmark).
+Behind it, you’ll see two buttons: Share and Save (bookmark icon).

-- Tap the bookmark icon and News will now save the story directly to your phone for offline reading.
+- Tap the Save button and News will now save the story directly to your phone for offline reading.

-- You can find the saved story at any time by tapping the Channels tab at the bottom of the News app and then scrolling down to “Saved Stories” in the list.
+- You can find the saved story at any time by tapping the Following tab at the bottom of the News app and then tapping “Saved Stories”.

 The News app will keep track of all the articles you have read in it.
-These read articles can be found by going to the Channels tab and then scrolling down and tapping the History button.
+These read articles can be found by going to the Following tab and then scrolling down and tapping the History button.
 But there may be a time when you want to clear your reading history.
-Apple has made that easy to do in News.
+Apple has made that easy to do in News:

 - On the History screen, tap “Clear”.

-- From the pop-up menu, tap “Clear History” to clear Apple’s News’ history.
+- From the pop-up menu, tap “Clear History” to clear Apple News’ history.